CommandPost/CommandPost/README.md

 ## Sponsor:

-To help continue CommandPost to grow, evolve, and stay completely free and open-source, we offer the ability to [sponsor CommandPost directly through GitHub](https://github.com/sponsors/commandpost).
+To help continue CommandPost to grow, evolve, and stay completely free and open-source you can find out how to sponsor CommandPost [here](https://commandpost.io/sponsor/).